 What we do get is a lawn riddled with insects, pests, disease, and lawn fungus, which cause yellow patches and spots, discolored patches, and dead patches of grass.
+Learn about common lawn diseases that can affect your lawn.

 Speaking of which, turf grass fungus, sometimes called brown patch is a common disease in lawns and occurs in any conditions including rainy conditions and cold weather conditions.